check-spelling/check-spelling-docs/Event-descriptions.md

 * Remove entries from [excludes](https://github.com/check-spelling/check-spelling/wiki/Configuration#excludes)
 * Adjust or add items in [https://github.com/check-spelling/check-spelling/wiki/Configuration#only](only)
 * Review the contents of the repository and compare against both

+# noisy-file-list

+[Check filenames and paths|Feature: Check filenames and paths] results in a list of file paths to be checked as if it was the contents of a file.
+The general [noisy-file](#noisy-file) heuristic has triggered on the file list itself.

+## Resolution

+* Turn off [Check filenames and paths|Feature: Check filenames and paths].
+* Add file path words to the dictionary (`allow.txt`).
+* Add file paths to patterns (`patterns.txt`) to exclude noisy file paths.